-The novel coronavirus ("COVID-19") and the impact of actions to mitigate it could have a material adverse effect our business, financial condition and results of operations, and such effects will depend on future developments, which are highly uncertain and are difficult to predict.
+The novel coronavirus ("COVID-19") and the impact of actions to mitigate it could have a material adverse effect on our business, financial condition and results of operations, and such effects will depend on future developments, which are highly uncertain and are difficult to predict.

 COVID-19 has led to federal, state and local governments enacting various restrictions in an attempt to limit the spread of the virus, including the declaration of a federal National Emergency; multiple cities' and states' declarations of states of emergency; school and business closings; limitations on social or public gatherings and other social distancing measures, such as working remotely, travel restrictions, quarantines and shelter in place orders.
 Such measures have significantly contributed to rising unemployment and reductions in consumer and business spending.
+Possible additional waves of COVID-19 and the uncertainty of the timing of a widely available vaccine may adversely affect the re-opening process.

-In response to the economic and financial effects of COVID-19, the Federal Reserve has sharply reduced interest rates and instituted quantitative easing measures as well as domestic and global capital market support programs.
-In addition, the Trump Administration, Congress, various federal agencies and state governments have taken measures to address the economic and social consequences of the pandemic, including the passage of the Coronavirus Aid, Relief, and Economic Security Act, or CARES Act, and the Main Street Lending Program.
+In response to the economic and financial effects of COVID-19, the Federal Reserve has sharply reduced interest rates (which we expect will likely remain low for a considerable period) and instituted quantitative easing measures as well as domestic and global capital market support programs.
+In addition, the Trump Administration, Congress, various federal agencies and state governments have taken measures to address the economic and social consequences of the pandemic, including the passage of the CARES Act and the creation of the Main Street Lending Program.
 The CARES Act, among other things, provides certain measures to support individuals and businesses in maintaining solvency through monetary relief, including in the form of financing, loan forgiveness and automatic forbearance.
-Beginning in early April 2020, we began processing loan applications under the Paycheck Protection Program created under the CARES Act.
-The Federal Reserve's Main Street Lending Program will offer deferred interest on 4-year loans to small and mid-sized businesses.
+Beginning in early April 2020, we began processing loan applications under the PPP created under the CARES Act.
+The Federal Reserve's Main Street Lending Program will offer deferred interest on 5-year loans to small and mid-sized businesses.
 Other banking regulatory agencies have encouraged lenders to extend additional loans, and the federal government is considering additional stimulus and support legislation focused on providing aid to various sectors, including small businesses.
-The full impact on our business activities as a result of new government and regulatory policies, programs and guidelines, as well as regulators' reactions to such activities, remains uncerta
+The full impact on our business activities as a result of new government and regulatory policies, programs and guidelines, as well as regulators' reactions to such activities, remains uncertain.

 The economic effects of the COVID-19 outbreak have had a destabilizing effect on financial markets, key market indices and overall economic activity.
 The uncertainty regarding the duration of the pandemic and the resulting economic disruption has caused increased market volatility and may lead to an economic recession and/or a significant decrease in consumer confidence and business generally.
-The continuation of these conditions caused by the outbreak, including the impacts of the CARES Act and other federal and state measures, specifically with respect to loan forbearances, can be expected to adversely impact our businesses and results of operations and the operations of our borrowers, customers and business partners.
+The continuation of these conditions caused by the outbreak, including whether due to a resurgence or a second wave of COVID-19 infections, particularly as the geographic areas in which we operate open, and the uncertainty of the timing of a widely available vaccine, as well as the impacts of the CARES Act and other federal and state measures, specifically with respect to loan forbearances, can be expected to adversely impact our businesses and results of operations and the operations of our borrowers, customers and business partners.
 In particular, these events can be expected to, among other things: